atc0005/check-vmware/README.md

 ### `check_vmware_vhw` Nagios plugin

-This plugin supports four monitoring modes.
-Each is incompatible with the other, so an example is provided for each mode.
-See the [overview](#overview) section for further information.
+This plugin supports four independent monitoring modes; only one mode can be used at a time.
+Due to this, it is beneficial to have separate command definitions for each.
+See the examples for each mode below or the [overview](#overview) section for further information.

 #### Homogeneous version check